vigneshs2893/website/content/careers/position-1.md

 ### Responsibilities
 You are expected to
-  - collect requirements from lead/owner
+  - collect requirements from the lead/owner
   - create a work plan and work on the delivery of items
-  - communicate properly and collaborate with team
+  - communicate properly and collaborate with the team
   - come up with new ideas to improve the development flow and increase productivity